The Society for Multi-Ethnic Studies: Europe and the Americas

 The society acts as a forum for cooperation between universities, political institutions, and ethnic communities and supports the scholarly and cultural exchange among them in order to further intercultural understanding.
 MESEA currently has over 140 members from 35 countries.

 MESEA holds its biennial conference in the spring, an event that brings together hundreds of international scholars to discuss issues related to these concerns.
 Conference topics have included: the place of ethnic communities in democratic societies, comparative perspectives on ethnic studies, ethnic lifewritings and histories, questions of migration, and sites of ethnicity.
 These meetings have been held in Heidelberg, Germany (1998); Orleans, France (2000); Padua, Italy (2002); Thessaloniki, Greece (2004); Pamplona, Spain (2006); Leiden, Netherlands (2008); Pécs, Hungary (2010); Barcelona, Spain (2012); Saarbrücken, Germany (2014); Warsaw, Poland (2016); and Graz, Austria (2018).
-The 2020 MESEA conference will be held in Larnaka, Cyprus.
+Because of the Covid pandemic the MESEA conference in Larnaka, Cyprus, scheduled originally for May 2020, had to be postponed two years and will be held in Larnaka, Cyprus, May 26-29, 2022.

 The Association also promotes lively publishing activities.
 Apart from its journal, Atlantic Studies, and the official volume of essays that develop from the conferences, other volumes have been published based on MESEA activities or specific panel sessions at the biennial meetings.